 Being rebellious as described in the dictionary; is the action or process of resisting authority, control, or convention.
 “An act of teenage rebellion.”
 Defiance, disobedience, rebelliousness, insubordination, subversion, resistance, “an act of rebellion.”

-With all the pressure building up in you to follow the rules, or else, you became observant.
+With all the pressure building up in you to follow the rules or else, you became observant.
 You were assessing how you would go about navigating your way through this system of conformity.
-How well would you be able, or willing to, be molded into a student who would follow the rules without question, so you could get good grades and fit it?
-How would you do this and still keep yourself in one piece?
+How well would you be able, or willing to, be molded into a student who would follow the rules without question, so you could get good grades and fit in?
+How would you do this and keep yourself in one piece?
 It felt like a sell-out.

 This was a test that would reveal how well you knew yourself, or not.
 Would you be true to yourself while making your way through this maze?
 Being rebellious was a place to pause, just long enough, to assess the situation before you made yet another critical life-decision.
 A decision that would determine your fate going forward.

 Ill-equipped as you were to make these early life-destiny decisions, you were forced to make a decision to go one way or the other.